Countly/countly-sdk-documentation/android/current.md

             }
         });</code></pre>
 <p>
-  <span style="font-weight:400">Or you might only want to update specific key values.
-To do so, you will need to call <code>updateRemoteConfigForKeysOnly</code></span><span style="font-weight:400">&nbsp;with the list of keys you would like to be updated.
+  <span style="font-weight: 400;">Or you might only want to update specific key values.
+To do so, you will need to call <code>updateRemoteConfigForKeysOnly</code></span><span style="font-weight: 400;">&nbsp;with the list of keys you would like to be updated.
 That list is an array with the string values of those keys.
 It has a callback to let you know when the request has finished.</span>
 </p>
 <pre><code class="java">Countly.sharedInstance().updateRemoteConfigForKeysOnly(new String[]{"aa", "dd"}, new RemoteConfig.RemoteConfigCallback() {
             @Override